 But somehow I found myself preparing to decorate for another baby, one that I still didn’t trust would be coming home but that I wanted so badly.
 As I put together the crib and the dresser I sobbed; I grieved for all the things that would have been and feared that once again I would come home from the hospital with no need for a nursery.

-It may have seemed like a small task, but to me decorating that nursery signified something so much bigger than paint colour and cute furniture.
+It may have seemed like a small task, but to me decorating that nursery signified something so much bigger than paint color and cute furniture.
 Decorating that nursery meant believing that it would be used.
 It meant letting go of some of the sadness that had filled those walls as I wished Zennon had been in there.
 It meant trusting that this baby would come home with me.
 All of these things were so damn hard for me to do during my pregnancy after loss.

 At the time I felt so ashamed that decorating my nursery hadn’t been filled with joy and excitement, like I wanted it to be.
 I so badly wanted to just dive into the “fun” of it all and get lost in the anticipation.
 But for me, PAL was hard and decorating my nursery was no different.
-Navigating a Pregnancy After Loss is different for everyone, and while the decorating might have been hard, getting to bring my son home was worth every single bit of it.
+Navigating a pregnancy after loss is different for everyone, and while the decorating might have been hard, getting to bring my son home was worth every single bit of it.

 Be Kind to Yourself

-If you find yourself struggling with any part of your Pregnancy After Loss, please remember to be kind to yourself.
+If you find yourself struggling with any part of your pregnancy after loss, please remember to be kind to yourself.
 What you are doing is incredibly brave and you are doing the absolute best that you can, which is all you can ask for.
 You’ve got this mama, even if you are struggling.